microsoft/WhatTheHack/037-WindowsVirtualDesktop/Coach/09-Automate-AVD-Tasks.md

 To complete the tasks in this challenge, students should use Azure Cloud Shell to run the commands below:

-### 1. Replace the WVD session hosts in the UK South host pool with a new image
+### 1. Replace the AVD session hosts in the UK South host pool with a new image

 1.1: Turn drain mode on for the session hosts using PowerShell.